RustyRoboticsBV/TilesetBuilder/README.md

 This allows you to make your archives as complex as they need to be.
 For example, if your `EDGE_T` and `EDGE_L` combine into an acceptable `NOOK_TL` tile, there's no need to include it in your archive.

+You can choose how the edge, nook and corner tiles are derived in the importer panel.

 ### Masks
 Often, you don't want a tile to be directly loaded from a single image, but use the `CENTER` tile as a background and overlay something on top of it.
 To do this, you must define a `MASK_` image.